-Example: Assume the existence of sources CART1 and CART2; and destinations MON1, VTR1, and VTR2, defined on levels AUD and VID.
+Example: Assume the existence of two sources, CART1 and CART2; and three destinations, MON1, VTR1, and VTR2.
+All of these sources and destinations are defined on two levels, AUD and VID.

 By pressing a single control panel key, the user desires to take the following switches: audio and video from CART1 to MON1; audio from CART2 and video from CART1 to VTR1; and audio and video from CART2 to VTR2.